MicrosoftDocs/azure-devops-yaml-schema/task-reference/gradle-v1.md

 **`codeCoverageClassFilesDirectories`** - **Class Files Directories**<br>
 Input alias: `classFilesDirectories`. `string`.
 Required when `codeCoverageTool = false`.
 Default value: `build/classes/main/`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The comma-separated list of directories containing class files and archive files (.jar, .war, etc.).
+The comma-separated list of directories containing class files and archive files (.jar, .war, and more).
 Code coverage is reported for class files in these directories.
 Normally, the task searches classes under `build/classes/java/main` (for Gradle 4+), which is the default class directory for Gradle builds.
 <!-- :::editable-content-end::: -->
 <br>